dstl/IES4/ies.md

 * [isPartOf](#cd85d7f7-783b-4d06-b023-56dbbddc02dc)
 * [isStateOf](#f7cbf87a-6ecc-4c9f-b698-fd3cf3f7980e)

 Understanding a thing's parts can be straight-forward at any given time, however that is complicated by changes over time.
-For example, a carï¿½s components, like its gearbox or tyres, can be replaced when worn.
-When we replace a carï¿½s tyre, it remains the same car, just with a different tyre.
+For example, a car’s components, like its gearbox or tyres, can be replaced when worn.
+When we replace a car’s tyre, it remains the same car, just with a different tyre.
 BORO and 4D thinking clarifies this: the extent of the car contains a temporal part of one tyre followed by the temporal part of another tyre.
 At any one time, the car overlaps with only one tyre; but, over time, it overlaps with two tyres.
 The two tyres have <b>InstalledStates</b> that are parts of the car.

 Sometimes it is useful to call out the enduring part of an Element e.g. the tyre of a car whichever actual tyre is installed at a given time.
 This is what we call a <b>ReplaceablePart</b>.<b> </b>A replaceable part can be substituted or exchanged without altering the overall identity or functionality.
 Moreover, the identity of a <b>ReplaceablePart</b> can survive periods when nothing fulfils its purpose or role, i.e. its existence is not necessarily continuous.